salemzii/Learn-go/jtx.md

 Go has a special tool that can detect race conditions in your code.
 It’s extremely useful to find these types of bugs, especially when they’re not obvious.
 To use this built-in feature, run

 `go run -race <NAME_OF_FILE>`

+One way we can fix and eliminate the race condition is by using the support Go has for synchronizing goroutines by locking down shared resources.

+Another way to synchronize access to a shared resource is by using a mutex.
+A mutex is named after the concept of mutual exclusion.
+A mutex is used to create a critical section around code that ensures only one goroutine at a time can execute that code section.

+When a resource needs to be shared between goroutines, channels act as a conduit between the goroutines and provide a mechanism that guarantees a synchronous exchange.

+When declaring a channel, the type of data that will be shared needs to be specified.
+Values and pointers of built-in, named, struct, and reference types can be shared through a channel.

+An unbuffered channel is a channel with no capacity to hold any value before it’s received.

+A buffered channel is a channel with capacity to hold one or more values before they’re received.

+In buffered channels there are certain conditions where a send or recieve operation will block.

+A receive operation will block if there are no values in the channel to be retrieved.

+A send operation will block if there’s no available buffer to place the value being sent.

+When a channel is closed, goroutines can still recieves from the channel but can no longer send to the channel.

+6.6 Summary
+	.
+Concurrency is the independent execution of goroutines.
+	.
+Functions are created as goroutines with the keyword go.
+	.
+Goroutines are executed within the scope of a logical processor that owns a sin- gle operating system thread and run queue.
+	.
+A race condition is when two or more goroutines attempt to access the same resource.
+	.
+Atomic functions and mutexes provide a way to protect against race conditions.
+	.
+Channels provide an intrinsic way to safely share data between two goroutines.
+	.
+Unbuffered channels provide a guarantee between an exchange of data.
+Buff- ered channels do not.